royalgraphx/qemu-sideswipe/roms/skiboot/doc/device-tree/vas.rst

   ibm,chip-id: Chip-id of the chip containing this instance of VAS.

   ibm,vas-id: unique identifier for each instance of VAS in the system.

-  ibm,vas-port: Port address for the interrupt.

-  interrupts: <IRQ# level> for this VAS instance.

-  interrupt-parent: Interrupt controller phandle.

   reg: contains 8 64-bit fields.